GeekTrainer/ai-reactor-workshop/computer-vision-text-analytics/translator.md

 ## Create a Text Translation key

-In order to call the Translator Text API, you must obtain an API key.
-As with the Computer Vision API, this key travels in each request you place to the Translator Text API in an `Ocp-Apim-Subscription-Key` header and maps calls to Azure subscriptions.

-1. In a Command Prompt window or terminal, use the following command to subscribe to the Translator Text API and place the resulting resource named **translator-text** in the resource group you created earlier:

 ``` bash
 az cognitiveservices account create --resource-group contoso-travel-rg --name translator-text --location global --kind TextTranslation --sku F0 --yes
 ```

+In order to call the Translator Text API, you must obtain an API key.
+As with the Computer Vision API, this key travels in each request you place to the Translator Text API in an `Ocp-Apim-Subscription-Key` header and maps calls to Azure subscriptions.

+In a Command Prompt window or terminal, use the following command to subscribe to the Translator Text API and place the resulting resource named **translator-text** in the resource group you created earlier:

 > **NOTE:** Please note the above command is all one line

 > **NOTE:** Unlike the Computer Vision API, which requires you to specify an Azure region, the Translator Text API is a "global" API that doesn’t live in a specific region.
 That’s the reason for the `--location global` parameter.
 Among other things, this means that you don’t have to retrieve an endpoint URL for the Translator Text API as you do for the Computer Vision API.
 One endpoint - https://api.cognitive.microsofttranslator.com/translate?api-version=3.0 - serves all regions.

-2. Use the following command to obtain an API key for the Translator Text API:
+## Retrieve the key

 ``` bash
 az cognitiveservices account keys list --resource-group contoso-travel-rg --name translator-text --query key1 --output tsv